 Jolien Van Houtven My trip in April 2012 has been one that will stay in my mind for a long time.
 My birthday is one day before the park’s “birthday” and that already was amazing, but those fun celebration shows, the speech by Philip Gas and the flash mob, and of course the Masterclass of Tony Baxter were mind blowing for me!
 To hear his stories was so inspiring for me since I’m studying to become an architect.

 These are the two biggest happenings during the 20th Anniversary and are what almost everyone mentioned as their favourite moments, but there were some other great memories from the 20th Anniversary too…

 When I first heard the new parade song I wasn’t keen – it’s always hard imagining a new song taking over from the one you have heard and grown to love so much.
 However, it didn’t take me long to embrace it, and by the time I’d seen it a few times in Disneyland Paris after my first 20th Anniversary trip in May 2012, it had actually surpassed it’s predecessor Just Like We Dreamed It, for me at least.

 The reimagineered floats looked great and I especially liked the wizard outfits that all the characters were wearing.
 Best of all was the last float which saw Mickey Mouse high a top a magical rock, often with smoke around him.
-My little boy Lucas was captivated by Disney Magic on Parade, and would beam with happiness when a character waved to him.
+My son was captivated by Disney Magic on Parade, and would beam with happiness when a character waved to him.

 20 Years of Dreams Book